Anti-Hindi agitations of Tamil Nadu: In popular culture

 The song "Chera Chola Pandiyar" from the Tamil film Raman Ethanai Ramanadi (1970) features a line "Tēṉaip pōṉṟa tamiḻ irukka vēṟu pāṣai etaṟku".
 This line is a possible allusion to the spirit of the agitations.

 In the political satire film Muhammad bin Tughluq (1971), the titular character (actually an imposter named Mahadevan - played by Cho Ramaswamy) becomes the Prime Minister of India and introduces Persian as the national language.
 The film uses archival footage of actual anti-Hindi protests to depict the subsequent demonstrations.

 The film Indru Poi Naalai Vaa (1981) is famous for a comic scene in which one of the protagonists - Rajendran (G Ramli) - attends a home tuition by IC Govindasamy (John Amirtharaj).
 In this scene, Govindasamy wants Rajendran to repeat a Hindi sentence "Ek gaon mein ek kisan rehta tha".
 But however much he tries, Rajendran can only finish the sentence as "...raghu thatha" ('thatha' in Tamil means "grandpa") instead of "rehta tha".
 About this scene, filmmaker K. Bhagyaraj said, "When I wrote that character..., I thought it would be a comedy that would strike a chord with the people.
 Because even when I was studying, there were all these protests against Hindi imposition.
 So, Hindi as a language is always looked at from a different perspective."

 The film Uzhaippali (1993) features a comic scene in which the protagonist Tamilarasan alias Tamilazhagan (Rajinikanth), dressed up as the deity Shiva, is pursued by the police.
 He gets a lift from a scooter rider.
 When the scooter is about to enter a road marked 'No Entry', Tamilarasan shouts "Aise mat jao!" to the rider.
 The latter replies "Is Bhagavan supposed to speak Hindi?...If [one] speaks [it] in this town, [people] will smear [it/you] with tar".
 His warning is an allusion to instances during the agitations where Hindi signs were blackened out with tar.

 The biopic film Kamaraj (2004) features scenes of the 1965 agitation, with a voiceover supposed to be Annadurai's, explaining his opposition to Hindi imperialism.
 This scene occurs after the resignation of Kamaraj (played by Richard Madhuram) as Chief Minister of Madras State and the succession of Bhaktavatsalam.

 The film Raghu Thatha (2024) has anti-Hindi imposition as a theme.
 Its title is inspired by the scene from Indru Poi Naalai Vaa.
 Also, it features a song "Ek Gaon Mein", inspired by the famous phrase from the earlier film.

-The upcoming 2026 film Parasakthi has been revealed to be about the agitations.
+The film Parasakthi (2026) follows two brothers participating in the 1965 agitation.